Annual General Meeting (AGM)

 Thank you to everyone who joined us for our AGM on Thursday 24 September.
 If you weren’t able to join the meeting, you can watch the recording by using the button below.

 Welcome to our first virtual Annual General Meeting.

-Whilst we are disappointed that we are unable to meet in person this year, we are excited to share with you the highlights of our first year as a newly merged Trust.
-We hope this page gives you a good overview of what we have been doing during 2019/20 and we encourage you to watch our films prior to the meeting.
+Whilst we were disappointed that we are unable to meet in person this year, we are really pleased so many of you joined us online so we could share with you the highlights of our first year as a newly merged Trust.
+We have included the recording of the event on this page and also questions raised prior to the meeting and their answers.

 Virtual Exhibition: Our partner organisations